Dooly the Little Dinosaur

 Dooly the Little Dinosaur is a South Korean media franchise created by cartoonist Kim Soo-jung.
 It was originally created as a manhwa (comic) that was serialized from 1983 to 1993.
 It centers on the titular Dooly, an anthropomorphic baby dinosaur character.
 The media franchise expanded to include a television series and animated film.

-Dooly is considered one of the most respected and commercially successful characters of South Korean animation.
-Dooly was even made a citizen of South Korea, and given a resident registration card.
+Dooly is a commercially successful character of South Korean animation.
+Dooly is also made a citizen of South Korea, and given a resident registration card.
+A Korean dinosaur species, Doolysaurus was named after the character in 2026.

 There is an official sequel, Baby Saurus Dolly, which came out in 1995.